nagarajmanjunath/client_request/README.md

 # client_request
-This project is used to call the http client request for all HTTP Verbs using reqwest crate.
+This project derive the method to call the http client request, for all HTTP Verbs using `reqwest` crate.